In Syria’s terrorized Alawite region, competing narratives, mutual suspicions

 Part of the animus was revenge for 14 years of civil war that took a particularly heavy toll on Sunnis.

-“It is two faces of the same coin – Assad and Sharaa,” says Sally, an Alawite woman in her twenties who fled to Latakia.
+“It is two faces of the same coin – Assad and Sharaa,” says Sally, an Alawite woman in her 20s who fled to Latakia.

 “The victims are from all sects.
 But for 14 years, who mainly died?
 The Sunnis,” she says.
 “Now it is the Alawites.
 They are unleashing their anger on us.”